ffund/run-my-experiment-on-geni-blog/2021-04-13-multicast-routing-with-pim.md

 and observe as OSPF routes are added.

 Use `ping` at the end hosts to verify that you can exchange unicast messages across the network.
+For example, each of romeo, juliet, hamlet, and ophelia should be able to reach both source1 and source2.

 ### Configure multicast routing

 Once the unicast routing protocol is set up, we can configure multicast routing.

+This section assumes you are still at the FRR shell on each of the routers.

 First, we will prepare the rendezvous point.
 At the FRR shell on the rp router, run: